Clean Water Fund

 Learning More about the Health Risks from Chemicals, Pathogens, and Naturally Occurring Elements in Water

 Few emerging contaminants have had a greater impact on Minnesota groundwater and drinking water than perfluoroalkyl substances (PFAS, previously known as perfluorochemicals [PFCs]).
 PFAS are a family of human-made chemicals used to make products that resist heat, oil, stains, grease, and water.
-Scientists have known that some PFAS can build up in our body tissues over time.
+Some PFAS can build up in our body tissues over time.
 When new information about how the built-up chemicals might transfer from a pregnant woman to a fetus or breastfed infant, our toxicologists developed health-based guidance for PFAS in water that protected these sensitive populations.
-These guidance values allow Minnesota to take actions in affected communities to protect public health when enforceable federal standards do not exist.
+MDH guidance values allow Minnesota to take actions in affected communities to protect public health when enforceable federal standards do not exist.

 On average, each person uses 100 to 150 gallons of water each day.
 Most of that water is used for activities like flushing toilets, washing clothes, and watering lawns, but that water comes from the same sources as our drinking water.
 A high water demand means that, in some places in Minnesota, drinking water resources are draining faster than the natural water cycle can refill them.
 One answer is to reuse other water sources, such as rainwater or stormwater, for non-drinking activities to reduce demand on our drinking water sources.
 Several Minnesota cities and organizations are excited to learn more and start reusing water to meet a variety of their water needs, but we don’t know very much about the potential health risks of reusing water.
 We are studying water reuse systems to better understand water quality in reuse settings and have collaborated with stakeholders to write a report to advance safe and sustainable water reuse in Minnesota.

 To learn more about water reuse in Minnesota, visit Water Reuse.